-The purpose of the clinic is to improve the quality of care for children and young people with Wolfram Syndrome or related conditions and to ensure they reach adulthood in the best possible health.
+The purpose of the clinic is to improve the quality of care for children and young people with Wolfram Syndrome and their related conditions and to ensure they reach adulthood in the best possible health.
 The clinic offers expert medical and emotional support for children affected by Wolfram Syndrome and their families.
-The clinic does not replace the care provided by your local hospital and community teams, however it does provide a clinical resource and expert advice for local healthcare teams who need information and guidance on treating Wolfram Syndrome and its complications.
+The clinic does not replace the care provided by local hospital and community teams, however it does provide a clinical resource and expert advice for local healthcare teams who need information and guidance on treating Wolfram Syndrome and its complications.

 Clinic tests and investigations

-Your child will have various tests and investigations during the clinic including but not limited to:
+Children and young people will have various tests and investigations during the clinic including but not limited to:

 - A blood test

 - Urodynamics, which measures the rate of flow when passing urine